neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

   caption=Coupling procedure with subcycling for a calculation with OpenMC, MOOSE, and NekRS style=width:50%;margin-left:auto;margin-right:auto

+In this tutorial, we will use different "time steps" for OpenMC, MOOSE, and NekRS, and we invite you at the end of the tutorial to explore the impact on changing these time step magnitudes to see how you can control the frequency of data transfers.

 ### OpenMC Model

+OpenMC is used to solve for the neutron transport and power distribution.
 The OpenMC model is created using OpenMC's Python API.
+We will build this geometry using [!ac](CSG) and divided the pincell into a number of axial layers.
+On each layer, we will apply temperature and density feedback from the coupled MOOSE-NekRS simulation.

 First, we create a number of materials to represent the fuel pellet and cladding.
+Because these materials will only receive temperature updates (i.e. we will not change their density, because doing so would require us to move cell boundaries in order to preserve mass), we can simply create one material that we will use on all axial layers.
 Next, we create a number of materials to represent the sodium material in each axial layer of the model.
+Because the sodium cells will change both their temperature *and* density, we need to create a unique material for each axial layer.

 Next, we divide the geometry into a number of axial layers, where on each layer we set up cells to represent the pellet, cladding, and sodium.
+Each layer is then described by lying between two $z$-planes.
+The boundary condition on the top and bottom faces of the OpenMC model are set to vacuum.
-Finally, we declare a number of settings related to how temperature feedback is applied, and then export all files to XML.
+Finally, we declare a number of settings related to the initial fission source (uniform over the fissionale regions) and how temperature feedback is applied, and then export all files to XML.

 !listing /tutorials/pincell_multiphysics/pincell.py